microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/levelup/_index.md

   az ad sp create-for-rbac -n $servicePrincipalName --role "Owner" --scopes /subscriptions/$subscriptionId
   ```

-  > **Note**: If you can’t use Owner role please make sure to assign Contributor and User Access Administrator roles to the service principal using below commands.
+  > **Note**: If you can’t use Owner role please make sure to assign **Contributor** and User **Access Administrator** roles to the service principal using below commands.

   ```shell
   az ad sp create-for-rbac -n $servicePrincipalName --role "Contributor" --scopes /subscriptions/$subscriptionId az ad sp create-for-rbac -n $servicePrincipalName --role "User Access Administrator" --scopes /subscriptions/$subscriptionId
   ```

-5. Once you run above commands output should look like below.
+  Once you run above commands output should look like below.

   ![Create SPN with RBAC](create-spn-with-rbac.png)

-6. From the output of the last command, make note of the *appId, password, and tenant* values as shown in the screenshot to use in the LevelUp deployment.
+7. **Client ID and Secret:** From the output of the last command, make note of the **appId, password, and tenant** values as shown in the screenshot to use in the LevelUp deployment.

 ## Task 2: Deploy LevelUp lab environment